A Brief History of the Lute,

 Makers working in Italy, where the old tuning held sway, had already addressed the problem of extending the bass range in the 1590’s by the expedient of having longer and therefore naturally deeper-sounding strings carried on a separate pegbox.
 The theorbo, chitarrone, liuto attiorbato and archlute all had extended straight-sided pegboxes carved from a solid piece of wood set into the neck housing at a very shallow angle and carrying at their ends a separate small pegbox for these extended bass strings.
 The form of all these instruments is very similar, differing mainly in the length of the extended pegbox, the number of courses carried and whether the bass courses were double or single.

 It was therefore only to be expected that this principle of longer, and therefore unfingered, bass strings should also be applied to non-continuo lutes.
 From c.1595 to c.1630 various other types of extended pegboxes were tried for the bass strings.
 In one version, an extra piece of neck was added on the bass side which carried its own little bent back pegbox.
-One of these [by Sixtus Rauwolf 1599, though the extension may be later] has survived in Copenhagen and there are several paintings showing this form.
+One of these [by Sixtus Rauwolf 1599, though the extension is probably later] has survived in Copenhagen....

-Musical duet
+Musical duet Double-pegboxes

-More widely adopted was a double headed lute with curved pegboxes, (fig. 10) one set backwards at an angle rather like the normal lute, the other extended in the same plane as the fingerboard.
+More widely adopted was a double headed lute with curved pegboxes, one set backwards at an angle rather like the normal lute, the other extended in the same plane as the fingerboard.
 This carried four separate little nuts to take the bass courses in steps of increasing length.

 Hendrik Martensz Sorgh